1990 Chatham Cup: The 1990 final

 The final returned to the Cup's early home, the Basin Reserve.
 It was the first to be decided on penalties.
 Replays, which had been used in previous tied finals, were no longer used in the Chatham Cup by 1990.
 The final was close and tense, with three goals to each team.
-Mount Wellington finished the match with ten men after Dave Witteveen was sent off in extra time.
+Mount Wellington finished the match with ten men after Dave Witteveen was sent off late in the second half.
 Johan Verweij scored in his fourth successive final - unfortunately for him, in the 1990 final it was an own goal.
 The penalty shoot-out was no less tense, with several shots having to be retaken.

 Mount Wellington and Christchurch United were as evenly matched in the 1990 final as they had been when they met in the epic 1972 Chatham Cup final.
 That match produced thirteen goals spread across three matches, with eight in the first match alone.
 The 1990 final was equally exciting, with records being set and plenty of on-pitch action.
 Among the records were those of Ron Armstrong, who played in his eighth final - equally Tony Sibley with a record which stood alongside father Ken Armstrong's earlier cup heroics as player and coach.

 The first half produced three goals.
 Allan Carville led the way for the southerners, before a wayward backpass from Verweij caught the wind and beat his own keeper to level things up.
 The Mount took the lead for the first time with a fine curving shot from Noel Barkley, 1990 New Zealand player of the year.
 From this point on, Christchurch went on the attack, mainly through the efforts of Michael McGarry, but they only produced one goal to show for it, a second for Carville.